-VSI OpenVMS Cluster Systems describe system management for OpenVMS Cluster systems.
-Although the OpenVMS Cluster software for Integrity servers and Alpha computers is separately purchased, licensed, and installed, the difference between the two architectures lies mainly in the hardware used.
-Essentially, system management for Integrity servers and Alpha computers in an OpenVMS Cluster is identical.
+This guide describes system management for OpenVMS Cluster systems.
+Although the OpenVMS Cluster software for each of the supported architectures is separately purchased, licensed, and installed, the difference between the architectures lies mainly in the hardware used.
+Essentially, system management for Integrity servers, Alpha computers, and x86-64 computers in an OpenVMS Cluster is identical.
 Exceptions are pointed out.